 Skip advert

 Tesla Supercharger cable

-Up until recently, all of Tesla’s Superchargers were equipped with two cables: a Type 2 cable and a CCS cable (above).
-Both enable DC rapid charging, ensuring quick charging times whichever model you drive.
+Up until recently, all of Tesla’s Superchargers were equipped with a Type 2 cable and a CCS cable (above).
+Both will enable DC rapid charging, ensuring quick charging times whichever model you drive.
 The Type 2 cables are for pre-facelift Model S and Model Xs, while the CCS cable can be used with almost every new electric car you can buy today, including the Model 3 and Model Y.

+Skip advert